meertensinstituut/OpenSKOS-browser/README.md

 Set "chmod 777 smarty" within the project's directory and "chmod 777 templates" "chmod 777 cache" within smarty.

 Rename docker/Dockerfile_dev file into docker/Dockerfile and use it.
+Copy config.dist.js and config.inc.dist.php to the directory, where Dockerfile is, do not rename them.

 Use script https://github.com/meertensinstituut/OpenSKOS-browser/blob/master/docker/osbrowser-start-dev.sh
 If necessary, you will need adjust settings "-p 80:80" with the pair of outside-port:inner-container-port of your instance.